gianarb/gianarb.github.com/_posts/2020-08-03-e2e-test-tinkerbell-vagrant-setup-with-go.md

 Vagrant.
 There is VirtualBox for example, and we have an edge case for the worker machine because the `up` commands technically never ends, it is in pending until you `destroy` the machine.
-But you can't run multiple commands against the same machine because `up` hols a lock and if blocks `destroy` to execute. `os/exec` helps here but you have to tune it a little bit:
+But you can't run multiple commands against the same machine because `up` holds a lock and it blocks `destroy` to execute. `os/exec` helps here but you have to tune it a little bit:

 ```go